Charmonium decays of beauty baryons in the perturbative QCD approach: Theoretical framework

 \subsection{Kinematics and observables}

-With the LCDAs obtained in the last subsection, we can perform the PQCD calculation on the decay amplitudes.
-The corresponding Feynman diagrams (taking the $\Lambda_b\rightarrow \Lambda J/\psi$ as an example here) is displayed in Fig.~\ref{fig:Feynman}.
+With the LCDAs obtained in the last subsection, we can perform the PQCD calculations on the decay amplitudes.
+The corresponding Feynman diagrams (taking the $\Lambda_b\rightarrow \Lambda J/\psi$ as an example here) are displayed in Fig.~\ref{fig:Feynman}.
+Note that the last two diagrams in Fig.~\ref{fig:Feynman} are not forbidden by the Yang theorem, which holds exactly when the two gluons are on shell, i.e., collinear.
+In PQCD, however, the two gluons must be hard to produce an energetic $c \bar c$ that forms a color singlet and further hadronizes to a $J/\psi$.
 The decay amplitude of $\mathcal{B}_b\rightarrow \mathcal{B}J/\psi$ can be described by sandwiching $\mathcal{H}_{eff}$ with the initial and final states,

 with the weak effective Hamiltonian~\cite{Buchalla:1995vs}